seanpixel/Interlatent/README.md

 # Interlatent

-Interlatent is a lightweight interpretability toolkit where you can: collect activations with context, attach labels, learn sparse latents (transcoders/SAEs) and probes, and quickly see which tokens or states drive them.
+Interlatent is a lightweight interpretability toolkit where you can: save prompts and activations in an SQL database with context, attach labels, learn sparse latents (transcoders/SAEs) and probes, and quickly see which tokens or states drive them.
 The goal is to allow new independent researchers / engineers to dabble with understanding their models.
 It uses SQLite and small scripts by design, aimed at small/medium-scale experiments.

 ## Smallest End-to-End Example (LLM)
 ```python